-Extending rapid transit projects creates an equitable distribution of transit services.
-Increasing the accessibility of the transportation system and the amount of travel by walking, cycling and transit allows all Calgarians to more fully participate in work and social activities.
-Public transit provides choice, expanded opportunity to move and connect with the community, with a more convenient and socially inclusive mode of travel.
+Extending transit into the Calgary Region increases access to transit services.
+Increasing the accessibility of the transportation system and the amount of travel by walking, cycling and transit allows all Calgarians to more fully participate in work and social activities outside of Calgary, while also enabling residents of neighbouring communities to more easily access work and social activities in Calgary.
+Public transit provides choice and expanded opportunity to move and connect with the community, with a more convenient and socially inclusive mode of travel.
 Calgary Transit is not seeking to be a regional service provider but to ensure an integrated transit experience in the region that improves attractiveness and encourage mode choice.
-This extension would increase travel opportunities for Calgarians using Low Income Transit Pass and encourage equity in the region while reducing duplicate services and fleets.
+This extension would increase travel opportunities and encourage equity in the region while reducing duplicate services and fleets.